 In order to protect both the dolphins and people who visit the Interaction Zone, a strict set of guidelines must be followed:

-- Visitors are encouraged by our volunteer team to join them, as they enter into waist deep water where the dolphins can swim near them
+- Visitors are encouraged by our volunteer team to join them, as they enter into knee deep water where the dolphins can swim nearby if they wish.

-- If a dolphin moves outside of the Interaction Zone then people are not to follow
+- If a dolphin moves outside of the Interaction Zone then people are not permitted to follow.